 Since April, Franklin Memorial Hospital (FMH) has been in the process of constructing an expansion of its facility to house a new magnetic resonance imaging (MRI) scanner.
-This week the magnet of the new technology—with 18 miles of wiring within it and weighing six tons—arrived and was placed in the new space.
+In October, the magnet of the new technology—with 18 miles of wiring within it and weighing six tons—arrived and was placed in the new space.

-The project is expected to be completed and ready for patients to use by mid-December following stringent comprehensive commissioning including calibration with the manufacturer and subsequent performance monitoring to assure the highest quality standards.
+The project is expected to be completed and ready for patients to use by the end of December following stringent comprehensive commissioning including calibration with the manufacturer and subsequent performance monitoring to assure the highest quality standards.

 According to Kim Turner, FMH director of radiology, cardiology, and pulmonary services, “This is an important hospital investment toward better serving our patients.
 The scanner’s state-of-the-art platform makes it one of the most versatile and powerful systems available to date with feet-first, whole body coverage.”